AyeshaMahmud/AyeshaMahmud.github.io/index.md

 ---
 layout: frontpage
 title: Ayesha Mahmud
-%description: Blue Ham is a PhD candidate at Broom University.
-%keywords: Blue, Ham, treats, recycling, mail, being a good boy
 ---

 I am a demographer, and am broadly interested in the interplay between human demography and infectious disease dynamics.
 My research examines the social, demographic and environmental drivers of infectious disease outbreaks.
 I am an Assistant Professor of Demography at the University of California, Berkeley.
 Prior to coming to Berkeley, I was a Rockefeller Foundation Planetary Health Fellow at Harvard University.
 I received my Ph.D. in Demography from Princeton University in 2017.